Clinical Pharmacology for Botox

 1 |

-a injected only if spasticity is present in this muscle |
+| a Injected only if spasticity is present in this muscle |

 The primary efficacy variable was wrist flexors muscle tone at week 6, as measured by the Ashworth score.
 The Ashworth Scale is a 5-point scale with grades of 0 [no increase in muscle tone] to 4 [limb rigid in flexion or extension].
-It is a clinical measure of the force required to move an extremity around a joint, with a reduction in score clinically representing a reduction in the force need ed to move a joint (i.e., improvement in spasticity).
+It is a clinical measure of the force required to move an extremity around a joint, with a reduction in score clinically representing a reduction in the force needed to move a joint (i.e., improvement in spasticity).

 Key secondary endpoints included Physician Global Assessment, finger flexors muscle tone, and thumb flexors tone at Week 6.
 The Physician Global Assessment evaluated the response to treatment in terms of how the patient was doing in his/her life using a scale from -4 = very marked worsening to +4 = very marked improvement.
-Study 1 results on the primary endpoint and the key secondary endpoints are shown in Table 26.
+Study 1 results on the primary endpoint and the key secondary endpoints are shown in Table 33.

-Table 26: Primary and Key Secondary Endpoints by Muscle Group at Week 6 in Study 1
+Table 33: Primary and Key Secondary Endpoints by Muscle Group at Week 6 in Study 1

 |

-BOTOX (N=64) |
+(N=64) |

-Placebo (N=62) |
+(N=62) |

-Flexor Muscle Tone on the Ashworth Scale†a |
+| Median Change from Baseline in Wrist Flexor Muscle Tone on the Ashworth Scale†a |

 -2.0* |